Pakistan: Khan supporters call off protest in Islamabad – DW – 11/27/2024

 Why were Imran Khan supporters protesting in Islamabad?

-On Tuesday, thousands of PTI supporters broke police barricadesthousands of PTI supporters broke police blockades made up shipping containers, entering the capital and marching onto D-Chowk square, a historic rallying point that lies on the edge of Islamabad's Red Zone.
+On Tuesday, thousands of PTI thousands of PTI supporters broke police blockades made up of shipping containers, entering the capital and marching onto D-Chowk square, a historic rallying point that lies on the edge of Islamabad's Red Zone.

 Khan supporters had begun a "long march" on Sunday to the capital from Khyber-Pakhtunkhwa and the most populous province of Punjab to demand his release.